 Power BI allows for reporting, as well as data visualizations, to be created and shared with the correct audience.
 Power BI can be extended to include other data sources to create correlations and help find root causes.
 For instance, is there a correlation between the amount of spills in a month and the amount of new hires in a month?
 And do we need more training during the onboarding process?

 In summary, Power Apps, Power Automate, SharePoint, One Drive, and Power BI enable very powerful business process automation in Microsoft 365.
 There are a variety of scenarios that our clients have used these components to solve.
 The built-in security and compliance, along with cloud hosting, makes Office 365 a very compelling platform for business solutions.
 Find out how we helped Southland Holdings improve their business process automation.

 Still need help?

 Imaginet is different and how we work is different.
 When it comes to your next software technology project, don’t hire typical consultants.
 Hire our Imagineteers… and experience the difference for yourself.

-As a Microsoft Gold Partner with over 20 years of experience, we’re experts when it comes to Office 365.
-We’ve provided end-to-end technology solutions for small start-ups to worldwide enterprises across all industries through our Office 365 consulting services.
+As a Microsoft Gold Partner with over 20 years of experience, we’re experts when it comes to Microsoft 365.
+We’ve provided end-to-end technology solutions for small start-ups to worldwide enterprises across all industries through our Microsoft 365 consulting services.

 Let us know how we can help you.
-Contact Imaginet today to learn more about our capabilities and experience building Office 365 solutions.
+Contact Imaginet today to learn more about our capabilities and experience building Microsoft 365 solutions.